tevang/keras-neural-graph-fingerprint/README.md

 ```

 ## Neural Graph Fingerprints for the impatient ones
-For convienience, a function is included that can build default Neural Graph models and retrieve
+For convenience, a function is included that can build default Neural Graph models and retrieve
 the Neural Graph Fingerprint, which can be later used for training of any ML model.
 See
 [NGF/models.py](NGF/models.py) for details.